LeParrain21/love/README.md

 - **Multiple Attack Vectors**: Supports multiple attack types like SYN flood, UDP flood, HTTP flood, etc.
 - **Cross-Platform Support**: Works on Windows, macOS, and Linux.

-## Disclaimer
+## Disclaimer and Educational Use

-**Disclaimer:** This tool is for educational and research purposes only.
-The creator does not condone or support any illegal activities.
-By using this tool, you agree to use it responsibly and at your own risk.
+**Disclaimer:** The Fake DDOS Tool is strictly intended for educational and research purposes.
+Users are responsible for complying with all applicable laws and regulations.
+Misuse of this tool for unauthorized activities is prohibited.

+**📚 Educational Use:** The tool is developed to enhance understanding of DDOS attack methodologies and their impact on systems.
+It is intended for use in controlled environments where ethical hacking and cybersecurity training are conducted under legal and ethical guidelines.

 ## Requirements